lucasavila00/postgraphile-apollo/README.md

 # What's happening?

 Custom runtime code and postgraphile config is on the ./src/binding folder.
-This is what you have to change.
 Custom scripts are on the ./src/scripts folder.
 The other folders are either generated or the graphql resolvers for the server.